Sanskrit Language 2 (PG)

 Method of assessment

-One three hour written examination to be taken in May/June (50%).
-One 3,000 word essay submitted day 5, week 1, term 3 (30%).
-Homework assignments (total 20%); one homework assignment to be submitted at the first class after reading week, term 1; one homework assignment to be submitted at the first class, term 2; one homework assignment to be submitted at the first class, after reading week, term 2; one homework assignment to be submitted at the first class, term 3.
+One three hour written examination to be taken in May/June (80%); one homework assignment to be submitted on day 1, after reading week, term 1 (5%); one homework assignment to be submitted on day 1, term 2 (5%); one homework assignment to be submitted on day 1, after reading week, term 2 (5%); one homework assignment to be submitted on day 1, term 3 (5%).
+Total word count for the above assignments ca 5,000.

 - Otto F. Böthlingk, Sanskrit-Chrestomathie.
 St. Petersburg: Kaiserlichen Akademie der